Siddhartha9182/Rock-Paper-Scissor/README.md

-**ROCK PAPER SCISSOR**
-Rock Paper Scissors 🎮✊✋✌️

-A simple Rock Paper Scissors game built using frontend web technologies.
+# 🚀 Project Title
+## ROCK PAPER SCISSOR ##

+# 📌 Description
+This is a ROCK PAPER SCISSOR project which is usually a game .
 This project demonstrates the basics of conditional logic, loops, and user interaction.

+## **🛠️ Tech Stack**
+- HTML
+- CSS
+- javascript
-🚀 Features
+## 🚀 Features ##

 Play against the computer